What Is Conversion Journey Analysis?

 - Rank conversion paths by frequency to prioritize UX optimization efforts

-- Segment behavior by subscription type (Annual, Monthly, Quarterly)
+- Segment behavior by subscription type: Annual, Monthly, or Quarterly

 - Quantify the feature importance of each page interaction in predicting conversion